SamirOsAbdalla/chinzo-bot/README.md

 **/poll:** Admin only.
 Use this to create a new poll for members to vote on.

+**/rules:** Admin only.
+Use this to send out a rules message inside of the 'rules' channel.

 ## Other functionality

 - Notifies all members in the server when a new event is created.
 Auto-formats event details